quiqueporta/server-first-5-min/README.md

 # server-first-5-min

-Ansible playbook for the first 5 minutes in a server
+Ansible playbook for first 5 minutes in a server.